veracode/Veracode-Community-Projects/README.md

 #### GitHub

-- [Veracode Application Sandboxes Helper](https://github.com/marketplace/actions/veracode-application-sandboxes-helper) ([Lerer](https://github.com/Lerer/)) - An Action to handle Sandboxes mainly as a set of clean-up activities such as: deleting a sandbox and promoting Sandbox scan to Policy Scan with or without deleting the sandbox
+- [Veracode Application Sandboxes Helper](https://github.com/marketplace/actions/veracode-application-sandboxes-helper) ([Lerer](https://github.com/Lerer/)) - An Action to handle Sandboxes mainly as a set of clean-up activities such as: deleting a sandbox and promoting Sandbox scan to Policy Scan with or without deleting the sandbox.

 ### Build tools